januaryonlakestreet/WorkSamples/Unreal Engine Blueprints/README.md

 # WorkSamples

-This is the parent repository for samples of work I use when apply for jobs within the games industry
+This is the repository for all unreal engine projects that mostly use blueprints

-- A folder containing c# Unity based projects.
+- A folder containing a game called 'Mine rush'
-- A folder containing 3 Unreal engine blueprint based projects.
+- A folder containing a game called 'A study in secrecy'
-- A folder containing a number of c++ based Unreal engine projects.
+- A folder containing a game called 'Tanks-A-Lot'